-She’s a muse, she’s a queen, and while she’s short and simple, there’s nothing flimsy about today’s choice.
+Clio belongs to a muse and a queen, and while the name is short and simple, there’s nothing flimsy about this one.

-Today’s Baby Name of the Day goes out to my daughter on the eve of her fourth birthday: Clio.
+Today’s Baby Name of the Day goes out to my daughter on her eleventh birthday.

 In Greek, kleos means glory.
 The original bearer of the name wasn’t earning renown as much as she was telling of others’ feats, as the muse of history and historic poetry.
 Legend has it that she also introduced the alphabet to Greece.
 (Fraternities everywhere can thank her.)